tmux

 tmux is functionally a baffling but useful terminal session manager.

-If you were following along in that terminal-session-management-from-base-principles notebook, you can think of it as the something like the union of abduco and dvtm into a single app.
-It is a modern version of the ancient GNU screen with a more modern feature set, and fewer oddities, which is saying a lot about how many oddities screen had.
+If you were following along in that terminal-session-management-from-base-principles notebook, you can think of it as something like the union of abduco and dvtm into a single app.
+It is a modern version of the ancient GNU screen with a more modern feature set and fewer oddities, which is saying a lot about how many oddities screen had.

 On one hand, it is easy because it is so popular and thus documented everywhere, and installed most places.
 On the other, it is confusing and has weird terminology, so I need all that documentation to work out what I just did.